pinedefi/lavarage-lender-react/README.md

 ## 📖 Usage

 1. **Connect Wallet**: Click "Connect Wallet" and select your preferred Solana wallet
+2. **NFT Verification**: Ensure your wallet contains a Lavarock NFT for access to lender features
-2. **Create Offers**: Navigate to "My Offers" → "Create Offer" to set up lending terms
+3. **Create Offers**: Navigate to "My Offers" → "Create Offer" to set up lending terms
-3. **Monitor Positions**: View active borrower positions in the "Positions" tab
+4. **Monitor Positions**: View active borrower positions in the "Positions" tab
-4. **Track Performance**: Use the Dashboard for portfolio overview and analytics
+5. **Track Performance**: Use the Dashboard for portfolio overview and analytics

+### 🔐 NFT Access Control

+The application implements NFT-gated access for lender operations:

+- **Read Access**: All users can view balances, offers, positions, and analytics
+- **Write Access**: Lavarock NFT required for creating offers, deposits, withdrawals, and other lender operations
+- **Collection Validation**: Validates against the official Lavarock collection (`3HeEvzCyUK3M7Q2xkvMeZojAnVYmn3yHGHHJHmRktUVw`)
+- **Real-time Checking**: NFT ownership is verified when wallet connects and can be refreshed
+- **Graceful UX**: Users without NFTs see disabled buttons with helpful messages
+- **Frontend & Backend**: Validation occurs on both frontend (UX) and backend (security) levels
+- **Real-time Status**: NFT ownership status is displayed in the header for transparency

 ## 🚨 Risk Considerations